-To specify the required version of FlexNet inventory agent on selected platforms (from 2019 R1):
+To specify the required version of FlexNet inventory agent on selected platforms:

 - In the web interface for FlexNet Manager Suite, navigate to Discovery & Inventory > Settings.
-The Inventory Settings page is displayed. - 2.
-Scroll down to the Inventory agent version section of the page. - 3.
+The Inventory Settings page is displayed, provided that your operator account is in the administrator group. - 2.
+Scroll down to the Inventory agent for automatic deployment section. - 3.
 For Upgrade mode, choose one of the following: - Do not upgrade automatically There are no automated self-upgrades of FlexNet inventory agent on any platform.
 You take responsibility for upgrades using separate technologies or methods.
-With this choice, you may click Save immediately. - Update all to the latest version On all platforms, the FlexNet inventory agent automatically updates at the next policy update after the new version is available through an accessible inventory beacon.
-Upgrade packages are distributed to inventory beacons automatically as soon as they are available on the central application server, typically after each product upgrade.
-Once again, with this choice, you may click Save immediately. - Upgrade selected platforms to specific version With this choice, additional controls are revealed.
+With this choice, you may click Save immediately. - Upgrade selected platforms to specific version With this choice, additional controls are revealed.
 Continue with the following steps. - 4.
-For Version to deploy, set the target version of FlexNet inventory agent that should be used for upgrades on the platforms you will select next:

-- Latest version (nn.nn.nn.nn) The release number of the latest version available on the application server is included in brackets.
+For Version to deploy, set the target version of FlexNet inventory agent that should be used for upgrades on the platforms you will select next: - Latest version (nn.nn.nn) The release number of the latest version available on the application server is included in brackets.
 Only on the platforms you select in the next control, the FlexNet inventory agent self-upgrades to the latest version once this has been downloaded to an accessible inventory beacon. - Version (nn.nn.nn) All upgrade packages currently available on the application server are listed.
 You may select any version, later or earlier than one currently deployed on target inventory devices running the operating systems you target in Platform options. - 5.
 For Platform options, select (check) at least one, or several, or all of the available platforms. - 6.
 When you are satisfied with your settings, click Save.